plaindocs/docbuilds/source/making-of.md

 The body text is then the description of the static site generator written in Markdown.

 To access our pages, we can use the `sitemap` feature of Middleman.
-For a start we could do this straight from our templates (and in fact, while doing the first drafts of the design that's how StaticGen started out), but for StaticGen I wanted to decorate each of these pages with some more metadata fetched from Github's API.
+For a start we could do this straight from our templates (and in fact, while doing the first drafts of the design that's how DocBuilds started out), but for DocBuilds I wanted to decorate each of these pages with some more metadata fetched from Github's API.

 To get this done, I wrote an extension to Middleman, with the end goal of exposing a sorted list of projects to the templates so we could do stuff like this: